ThomasCalle/BOOTCAMP_The-fire-of-ambition-ignites/README.md

 5. Add interactive elements to engage users.
 6. Optimize website performance by leveraging modern web development tools.

-## The Process:
-I initialized and configured a GitHub repository to maintain version control for this project.
-The project utilizes GitHub pages to easily publish this project for other to view.
-I initially created the HTML backbone then styles the borders and flex boxes to get an idea of how to make the divs flow into place.
-Once done, I added all the CSS classes and queries to make the style have a easy flow.

 ## Assigned User Story:
 ```